dratx/sivara.health/content/articles/hip-replacement-cost-uk-vs-thailand-a-detailed-2025-price-breakdown-to-save-over-60.md

 ### **Cost Comparison: UK Private vs. All-Inclusive Thai Package**

 While UK private costs can be opaque, a comprehensive package in Thailand bundles these elements into one clear price.

-### Comparing UK Private Care with a Sivara Health Package

 When considering private healthcare, it's important to understand what is included in the quoted price.
 Below is a detailed breakdown of the components covered by a typical UK private sector estimate versus Sivara Health’s all-inclusive package in Thailand.

 #### Sivara Health All-Inclusive Package (Thailand)